 This course is a complete study of electronic communication theory, with a focus on aircraft communications.
 Students will study AM and FM modulation, transmitters, and receivers.
 These knowledge areas are then applied to avionics specifically as the students learn about HF com, VHF com, and satellite communications/in-flight entertainment systems.
 Students will also be trained on basic com test equipment, particularly the spectrum analyzer.
-Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the AVN2003 class.
-The grade for this lab will count as one-half of the course lab grade.
+Towards the end of the course, students will be given a "Benchmark Lab".
 Upon successful completion of this course, students should be able to exhibit basic knowledge and skills in communication and fiber optics, operational checkout and troubleshooting, as well as an understanding of common aviation com systems.

-AVN2004 - Navigation and Instrumentation | 4 Semester Credit Hours (62.5 Hours Didactic, 61 Hours Lab)
+AVN2004LEC - Navigation and Instrumentation Lecture | 2 Semester Credit Hours (62.5 Hours Didactic) Prerequisite: ELT1001LEC, ELT1001LAB, ELT1002LEC, ELT1002LAB, ELT1003LEC, ELT1003LAB, ELT1004LEC, ELT1004LAB, ELT1005LEC, ELT1005LAB, AVN2003LEC, AVN2003LAB Corequisite: AVN2004LAB

-Prerequisite: ELT1001, ELT1002, ELT1003, ELT1004, ELT1005, AVN2003

 This course is a study of aviation navigation systems and their instrumentation.
 The nav systems studied include VOR, GPS, Localizer, Glide Slope, Marker Beacon, and Gyros.
 Channeling methods and aviation-specific data busses are also introduced.
 This course also goes into various analog instruments and how different systems are displayed on the flight deck.
 Lab exercises will simulate real-world shop repair experience by requiring students to evaluate, troubleshoot, and identify equipment failure to the component level, utilizing schematics and industry-standard test equipment on actual aircraft avionics equipment.
-Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the AVN2004 class.
-The grade for this lab will count as one-half of the course lab grade.
 Upon completion of this course, the student should be able to demonstrate a basic understanding of the various navigation systems presented in class at both the theoretical and application level, as well as troubleshooting aviation electronic equipment to the intermediate level.